A Morning Mindset Routine To Start Your Day

 If you’re curious, here’s how I plan out my goals so I can make them more manageable (includes a free goal planning worksheet!).

-2. Write the following in my journal:
+2. Write in my journal:

 📝 My Top Three Goals